robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 }
 ```

-Change the verification link in the browser tab by just 1 character and reload the page.
+Change the verification link in the browser tab by some characters and reload the page.

 You should have output similar to this in your terminal..